Satoko Miyahara: 2015–2016 season: Four Continents champion and Grand Prix Final silver

 In the summer of 2015, Miyahara traveled to southern California to work with Ilia Kulik for the second year in a row, aiming to add more power to her jumps.
 She opened her season on the Challenger Series, winning the 2015 U.S. Classic.
 Turning to the Grand Prix series, she took bronze at the 2015 Skate America before winning gold at the 2015 NHK Trophy, defeating three-time World Champion Mao Asada.
 These results qualified Miyahara for her first senior Grand Prix Final.

 She won the silver medal at the event in Barcelona after placing fourth in the short program and second in the free skate with personal bests in the free skate and combined total.

 After repeating as the Japanese national champion, Miyahara went on to win gold at the 2016 Four Continents, achieving personal bests in every portion of the competition.
 She finished fifth at the 2016 World Championships in Boston, the only event of the season where she finished off the podium.

 2016–2017 season: Second Grand Prix Final silver

 Miyahara opened her season with a gold medal at the 2016 CS U.S. Classic.
 Turning to the Grand Prix series, she won the bronze medal at the 2016 Skate Canada International, behind Evgenia Medvedeva and Kaetlyn Osmond, and then silver at the 2016 NHK Trophy, behind Anna Pogorilaya.

 In December, she was awarded the silver medal at the Grand Prix Final in Marseille, being outscored only by Medvedeva.
 Later that month, she defeated Wakaba Higuchi and Mai Mihara at the Japan Championships to win her third national title.

 Due to a stress fracture in her left pelvic girdle, Miyahara withdrew from two February competitions, the 2017 Four Continents Championships and the 2017 Asian Winter Games.
 To focus on recovery she also decided to withdraw from the 2017 World Championships.
 The hip injury was attributed to low bone density.

+Miyahara underwent rehabilitation for her injury at the Japan Institute of Sports Science in Tokyo.
+She credited her time at the rehabilitation center, where she frequently spoke with athletes from other sports, with improving her communication skills.
+She also said that she had previously engaged in disordered eating behavior to keep herself to a set weight, but that she learned the weight she had set for herself was insufficient, which had to led to her hip fracture.
+Miyahara returned to training in May.